 c.
 Licensee’s Representations and Warranties.
 Licensee represents, warrants and covenants to Licensor that the following are true, accurate and complete as of the Effective Date:

 (i) Organization; Good Standing; Qualification.
-Licensee is a for-profit limited liability company duly organized, validly existing and in good standing under the laws of Florida, has all requisite corporate power and authority to carry on its business as is now being conducted, and is duly qualified and in good standing to do business in the jurisdictions where it presently does business.
+Licensee is a for-profit limited liability company duly organized, validly existing and in good standing under the laws of Canada, has all requisite corporate power and authority to carry on its business as is now being conducted, and is duly qualified and in good standing to do business in the jurisdictions where it presently does business.

 Corporate Power; Authorization; Enforceable Obligations.
 Licensee has the corporate power, authority and legal right to execute, deliver and perform this Agreement and all other agreements and transactions contemplated hereby or executed in connection herewith.
 The execution, delivery and performance of this Agreement and all other agreements and transactions contemplated hereby or executed in connection herewith have been duly authorized by all necessary corporate action and will not: (a) conflict with or violate the terms of its organizational documents, or (b) conflict with or result in any breach of or default under any Agreement to which it is a party or by which it is bound.